greshake/i3status-rust/blocks.md

 `interval` | Update interval, in seconds. | No | `30`
 `format` | A format string.
 See below for available placeholders. | No | `"{total}"`

-It requires a github token, which must be passed using the `GITHUB_TOKEN` environment variable.
+It requires a Github [personal access token](https://github.com/settings/tokens/new) with the "notifications" scope.
+It must be passed using the `GITHUB_TOKEN` environment variable.

 ### Available Format Keys